stefanwalther/qliksense-extension-tutorial/src/part-02/02-The-Angular-Way--Basics/readme.md

 {{/hint}}

 ## Support of AngularJS
 It is important to mention in this context that Qlik support does certainly not cover AngularJS.

-Qlik Sense 2.0.1 is using version 1.2.15 of AngularJS, but this might and will change in the future.
+- Qlik Sense 2.0.1 is using version 1.2.15 of AngularJS,
+- Qlik Sense 3.0 is using 1.5 of AngularJS

 So either ensure that you are not using a lot of version specific functionality of AngularJS or follow AngularJS advices how to upgrade your code to a new version.

 Using angular as a dependency you can easily check which version is used: